Hackerscolonyofficial/HCO-SocailKit/README.md

 ### Hey Guys 😎

-### Hack or Recover BGMI Account by sending a Link
+### Hack or Recover Insta Fb or Snapchat Account using Bruteforce Attack Tool

 ### Follow the command below to install the Tool in Your Termux